ingcloud-fr/cks-labs/cks/INT-Create_ingress_tls_for_apps/SOLUTION.md

 - Use annotations for the ingress class (example: `nginx.ingress.kubernetes.io/rewrite-target: /`)
 - Mount the secret as `tls.secretName`

-Let's have a look on the services created :
+Let's have a look at the services created :

 ```
 $ k get svc -n team-web